elgalu/docker-selenium/README.md

     docker exec grid grep "was generated for you:" /var/log/sele/vnc-stdout.log
     #=> a VNC password was generated for you: ooGhai0aesaesh

+You can connect to see what's happening

+    open vnc://:ooGhai0aesaesh@localhost:5920

 ### noVNC

 We are now using https://github.com/kanaka/noVNC instead of guacamole so you can open a browser at [localhost:6080](http://localhost:6080/vnc.html) if you don't want to use your own vnc client.
 Note Safari Browser comes with a built-in one, just navigate to vnc://localhost:5920